MitchWijt/prBuddy/README.md

 ![](./assets/logo.png)

-This small convenient CLI is made so you don't have to go through the daily hassle anymore to continuously copy PR titles and URls's but have this one for you with one single command :-)
+This small convenient CLI is made so you don't have to go through the daily hassle anymore to continuously. copy PR titles and URls's but have this one for you with one single command :-)

 ## How to use it: